 Desiree Builds Trusting Relationships with Families

-Desiree is a Senior Family Centered Clinician committed to serving the children and families of Ohio.
+Desiree is an Ohio MENTOR clinician committed to serving the children and families of Ohio.
 She has been with Ohio MENTOR since 2013, after previously working to provide transition services for military personnel.

 “Our primary goal is to help families overcome challenges and keep the family intact or assist with the reunification process,” Desiree said.

 As a clinician, it is important that Desiree build trusting relationships with both the children and their families.

 “I faced many of the same dilemmas experienced by those we serve when I was young,” Desiree said.
 She recalls a potentially dangerous situation and explained how she was able to deescalate.
 “I remembered what worked and did not work for me.
 Knowing what I know both personally and professionally, I was able to defuse the situation because I had that trust and rapport with the family I worked with and they had the trust in me.
 He just needed someone to listen.”

 Her team recognizes Desiree’s incredible commitment and success.
 Her supervisor Justin Hernandez, Senior Program Director, nominated Desiree for a Ripple of Hope award designed to honor individuals and their good works, which have created a ripple impact in the community.